Metrics on your overall chat volume.

 Example

-A contact starts a conversation on your website via the Website Messenger by sending a first message.
-This metric only tracks operators assigned at the time of the first contact message.
+A contact starts a conversation on your website via the Website Messenger by sending a first message or a conversation is forwarded to a human operator by a chatbot.
+This metric only tracks operators assigned at the time of the first contact message or bot forwarding.
 It’s not updated when the conversation gets reassigned to another operator.
 So, conversations that are not assigned at their start (e.g., in offline mode) are not displayed when you filter by a specific operator or group.
-A contact reaches out to you through Facebook Messenger.
-The conversation will be counted when they send the first message.

 Image without caption